A Step-by-Step Guide to Calculating Zakat in Singapore

 If you meet these criteria, you should proceed to the next step.

 The Nisab is the minimum threshold of wealth above which Zakat becomes obligatory.
 In Singapore, the Nisab is based on the price of 85 grams of gold.
-To calculate your Nisab, you need to find the current market value of 85 grams of gold and multiply it by the number of grams of gold you own.
+To determine your Nisab, check with the authority such as Majlis Ugama Islam Singapura (Muis) on their website.

 Step 3: Calculate Your Zakatable Assets